Noncompetitive Functional Inhibition At Diverse Human Nicotinic Acetylcholine Receptor Subtypes By Bupropion Phencyclidine And Ibogaine

 Journal of Pharmacology and Experimental Therapeutics

 Fryer, John D. and Lukas, Ronald J., "Noncompetitive Functional Inhibition At Diverse Human Nicotinic Acetylcholine Receptor Subtypes By Bupropion Phencyclidine And Ibogaine" (1999).
-Neurobiology.
+Translational Neuroscience.
 263.